mnaresh2012/equalHeight/README.md

 An useful plug-in for the e-commerce web application.
 What it does is, it will check a collection of elements height and return with the highest one.
 The highest value will apply to the each element.

 ###Dependencies -
-jQuery -
 We can achieve this functionality with native javascript as-well.
 But I did with jQuery.
-Because these days everybody use jquery.
+Because these days for web application everybody use jquery.
 ###Plugin Initialization -
 To initialize the plug-in.
 ```